 BATON ROUGE, La.
-(LDH) - This week, 541 vaccine providers across the state will receive very limited doses of COVID vaccine.
+(LDH) - This week, 1,473 vaccine providers across the state will have available doses of COVID vaccine.
 These providers include national and independent pharmacies, public health providers, clinics and physician offices, hospitals and others.
-The full breakdown is as follows:

 LDH has published the list of participating providers, along with their locations and contact information, on its website: covidvaccine.la.gov.
 In addition to these providers, community vaccination events are taking place across the state and are also listed on LDH’s website.

-All Louisiana residents ages 18 and older are now eligible to receive the COVID-19 vaccine.
-The Pfizer vaccine is available to anyone 16 years and older.
+All Louisiana residents ages 12 and older are now eligible to receive the COVID-19 vaccine.
+A signed parental consent form is required for those younger than 18 to be vaccinated.